ily1s/ai-disaster-detection/README.md

 ---

-## 📄 License
-MIT License

----

-Built with ❤️ by Team AI4SDG for GITEX 2025
+Built with ❤️ by Team BoTs for GITEX 2025